SeanKilleen/seankilleen.github.io/_posts/2011-11-18-fix-crystal-reports-2008-database-links-happen-automatically-and-cause-unnecessary-slow-down-field-notes.md

 ---
 ### Problem:

-In Crysal Reports, whenever adding a table from an existing data source, or adding a new datasource, when I click "OK", Crystal automatically switches to the "Links" tab and auto-calculates links.
+In Crystal Reports, whenever adding a table from an existing data source, or adding a new datasource, when I click "OK", Crystal automatically switches to the "Links" tab and auto-calculates links.

 99% of the time this is something I **don't** want it to do.